Digital Currency Group Files for Dismissal of New York Attorney General’s Lawsuit

 DCG's dismissal filing points to misinformation and speculation in the market, which held that following the collapse of 3AC in 2022, DCG took money out of Genesis.
 The opposite was true, DCG claims: In addition to the promissory note, which DCG says is a fully vetted, fully binding document the firm is committed to, some $1.4 billion of cash and other assets, at today's prices, were contributed to Genesis after 3AC went down, according to Wednesday's filing.

 "DCG transferred hundreds of millions of dollars and assets into Genesis at a time it had no obligation to do so," a DCG spokeswoman said via email.
-"In fact, at today’s prices, this equates to ~$1.4 billion in cash and coins, representing ~30% of the current value of the Genesis estate.
-This is in addition to the $1.1 billion promissory note that continues to be misunderstood."
+"In fact, at today's prices, this equates to ~$1.4 billion in cash and coins.
+This is in addition to the $1.1 billion promissory note that continues to be misunderstood.
+Together, DCG's contributions equate to ~30% of the current value of the Genesis estate."

 DCG also contests allegations that the firm took an 18,000 bitcoin loan from Genesis after 3AC collapsed in June of 2022.
 This in fact was an administrative repapering to consolidate prior loan agreements, DCG claims, and no new money left Genesis for DCG.

-Note: Correction (14:00 UTC, March 6, 2024): Updated to show combined values of DCG contributions equate to 30% of current value of Genesis estate.